No-Fear Sedation Options

 The Wand is a computer-assisted machine that administers local anesthesia through a disposable tube and a very small needle.
 Additionally, it controls the rate of the anesthetic delivery with the purpose of minimizing patient discomfort.
 Patients often comment after we use the Wand, “What did you just do?”
 They were not even aware they got a “shot”!

 We also have nitrous oxide (laughing gas) available in every room.
-If you have never tried this, you will be amazed how effective it is at relaxing patients and reducing discomfort.
+If you have never tried this, you will be amazed at how effective it is for relaxing you and reducing discomfort.
 Nitrous oxide is extremely safe and inexpensive, and has no residual effects once the machine is turned off.
-You will be perfectly fine to drive home (assuming you have a license, of course!)
+We have individual masks just for you that fit your nose like a glove.
+Afterward, you will be perfectly fine to drive home (assuming you have a license, of course!)

-For the Really Scared, we can prescribe an oral medication that may also be combined with the nitrous oxide, if you wish.
+For the Really Scared, we can prescribe an oral medication that is similar to what is given for IV sedation.
+This may also be combined with the nitrous oxide, if you wish.
 You will be able to walk and talk, but you probably won’t remember the procedure later.
 Patients are very relaxed but not unconscious.
 Most patients describe the experience as “I know where I am but I really don’t care.”
+Some of our patients even fall asleep during the procedure.
 You will need someone to drive you to and from your appointment.
 We will prescribe medication that you will take 1 to 2 hours before the visit.
 You will need to have someone drive you.

-Feel free to talk to us about this and the options available.
+Feel free to talk to us about all the options available.